kirilcvetkov92/Advanced-Lane-Detection/README.md

 ![image3]

 #### 2.3 Pipeline (test images)
-Description about how a perspective transform is performed on an image with included example
+Describtion about how a perspective transform is performed on image with included example

 The code for my perspective transform is located in function `perspective_transform` Inside this function, there is a function called `warp_perspective`, which appears in lines 224, ref : `utils.py#perspective_transform`  The `warper` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode for source points and destination points are depended on the image dimension.